vechiato/vechiato.github.io/content/post/Book Database Reliability Engineering.md

   - book
   - dbre
 ---
-# **Database Reliability Engineering**
+# **Database Reliability Engineering: Designing and Operating Resilient Database Systems**

-"Database Reliability Engineering" by Laine Campbell and Charity Majors is a comprehensive guide on how to design, build, and manage resilient database systems.
-The book emphasizes the importance of reliability in database operations and introduces the role of a Database Reliability Engineer (DBRE) who combines database expertise with software engineering principles to ensure robust data management.
+_Database Reliability Engineering_ by Laine Campbell and Charity Majors is a comprehensive guide on how to design, build, and manage resilient database systems.
+The book emphasises the importance of reliability in database operations and introduces the role of a Database Reliability Engineer (DBRE) who combines database expertise with software engineering principles to ensure robust data management.

 ![image](/obsidian/book_database_reliability.jpg)
 2017 by Laine Campbell & Charity Majors